 A trust is an arrangement that enables one party (a trustor) to allow another party (a trustee) to hold assets for the benefit of a third party, the beneficiary.
-Lawyers who deal with wills and trusts often advise clients to use trusts as a way to allow assets to avoid probate, lessen tax burdens for beneficiaries or take care of loved ones with special needs.
-Different types of trusts are used for different purposes—it is important to understand each type and their benefits and drawbacks.
+Lawyers who deal with wills and trusts often advise clients to use trusts as a way to allow assets to avoid probate, lessen tax burdens for beneficiaries or take care of Different types of trusts are used for different purposes—it is important to understand each type and their benefits and drawbacks.

 A revocable trust allows the trustor to take assets in and out of the trust, change its terms and beneficiaries or terminate it at any time.
 When a trustor dies, the property in the trust is distributed to beneficiaries according to the terms of the trust agreement.
 The major advantage of a revocable trust is that the trustor has the flexibility to modify or terminate the trust while they are alive.
 A revocable trust can also ensure that your assets remain available to be used for your benefit should you become incapacitated or unable to manage your affairs.